-How many times have you heard that being successful is all down to setting goals?
-It may come as no surprise to you to learn there is a lot more to success than just setting your goals.
+How many times have you heard that being a successful coach is all down to setting goals?

 1) What is a goal?

 A goal is a target achievable in measurable, attainable steps.
 It’s more than just a desire or a need, and has an existence of its own.

 A desire or a wish is less tangible and often just fleeting.
 Who doesn’t desire to have a never-ending supply of coaching leads or to have a sold-out high-ticket coaching offer that?
 Very few would not, but despite the widespread desire, it’s not a goal.

 A goal is a desire, wish or need achievable by actions you can take.
 It is more than a mere wish or desire.

 Setting a goal is a process which starts with an achievable wish, need or desire.
 First you must decide on the following:

 A goal can relate to any desire, wish or need achievable by actions you can take.

 Get Your Free Coaching Business Checklist!

 Fill out this form to access our free comprehensive business checklist with 149+ actionable tasks to setup your coaching business for success.